 Upon ascending to the Throne on 29 January 1891, Queen Lili'uokalani, as the Executive Monarch, succeeded her predecessor King David Kalākaua as Commander-in-Chief of the Royal Guard.
 The command structure of the Royal Guard consisted of a Captain and two Lieutenants.
-These officers were authorized "to make, alter and revoke all regulations not repugnant to the provisions of [the Act of 1890], concerning enlistment, discipline, exercises, accoutrements, arms and clothing and to make such other rules and orders as may be necessary to carry into effect the provisions of [the Act of 1890], and to provide and prescribe penalties for any violations of such regulations not extending to deprivation of life or limb, or the infliction of corporeal punishment."
-All rules, regulations or orders required the approval of the Executive Monarch and was to be countersigned by the Minister of Foreign Affairs.
+These officers were authorized "to make, alter and revoke all regulations not repugnant to the provisions of [the Act of 1890], concerning enlistment, discipline, exercises, accoutrements, arms and clothing and to make such other rules and orders as may be necessary to carry into effect the provisions of [the Act of 1890], and to provide and prescribe penalties for any violations of such regulations not extending to deprivation of life or limb, or the infliction of corporeal punishment."97 All rules, regulations or orders required the approval of the Executive Monarch and was to be countersigned by the Minister of Foreign Affairs.98

 On 17 January 1893, a small group of insurgents, with the protection of United States troops, declared the establishment of a provisional government whereby all "officers under the existing Government are hereby requested to continue to exercise their functions and perform the duties of their respective offices, with the exception of the following named persons: Queen Liliuokalani, Charles B. Wilson, Marshal, Samuel Parker, Minister of Foreign Affairs, W.H.
-Cornwell, Minister of Finance, John F. Colburn, Minister of the Interior, [and] Arthur P. Peterson, Attorney General, who are hereby removed from office."
-The insurgency further stated that all "Hawaiian Laws and Constitutional principles not inconsistent herewith shall continue in force until further order of the Executive and Advisory Councils."
-The insurgency unlawfully seized control of the Hawaiian Kingdom civilian government.
+Cornwell, Minister of Finance, John F. Colburn, Minister of the Interior, [and] Arthur P. Peterson, Attorney General, who are hereby removed from office."99 The insurgency further stated that all "Hawaiian Laws and Constitutional principles not inconsistent herewith shall continue in force until further order of the Executive and Advisory Councils."100 The insurgency unlawfully seized control of the Hawaiian Kingdom civilian government.

 The military force of the provisional government was not an organized unit or militia but rather armed insurgents under the command of John Harris Soper.
 Soper attended a meeting of the leadership of the insurgents calling themselves the Committee of Safety in the evening of 16 January 1893, where he was asked to command the armed wing of the insurgency.
-Although Soper served as Marshal of the Hawaiian Kingdom under King Kalākaua, he admitted in an interview with Commissioner James Blount on 17 June 1893, who was investigating the overthrow of the Hawaiian Kingdom government by direction of U.S. President Grover Cleveland, that he "was not a trained military man, and was rather adverse to accepting the position [he] was not especially trained for, under the circumstances, and that [he] would give them an answer on the following day; that is, in the morning."
-Soper told Special Commissioner Blount he accepted the offer
+Although Soper served as Marshal of the Hawaiian Kingdom under King Kalākaua, he admitted in an interview with Commissioner James Blount on 17 June 1893, who was investigating the overthrow of the Hawaiian Kingdom government by direction of U.S. President Grover Cleveland, that he "was not a trained military man, and was rather adverse to accepting the position [he] was not especially trained for, under the circumstances, and that [he] would give them an answer on the following day; that is, in the morning."101 Soper told Special Commissioner Blount he accepted the offer after learning that "Judge Sanford Dole [agreed] to accept the position as the head of the [provisional] Government."102 The insurgency renamed the Hawaiian Kingdom's Royal Guard to the National Guard by An Act to Authorize the Formation of a National Guard on 27 January 1893.103 Soper was thereafter commissioned as Colonel to command the National Guard and was called the Adjutant General.

-&lt;sup>96 Section 3, Appendix to the Civil Code, Compiled Laws 493 (1884).
+96 Section 3, Appendix to the Civil Code, Compiled Laws 493 (1884).

-&lt;sup>99 Proclamation, Laws of the Provisional Government of the Hawaiian Islands vii (1893).
+99 Proclamation, Laws of the Provisional Government of the Hawaiian Islands vii (1893).